Sam-Macpherson/1920/README.md

 https://trello.com/invite/b/qbp1TWH6/556680447d529a666696b99a71d7260f/1920

 ## Install packages
-`$ python setup.py develop` will install the necessary packages.
+`$ pip install -r requirements.txt` will install the necessary packages.

 ## Build and Run
 Make sure you have cx_Freeze installed, it should have come with the `setup.py` command.